Determining which boule is closest to the jack is at the heart of petanque. There are a number of different ways to do it.

 Another standard item in an umpire’s toolkit is a set of feeler gauges, the kind that you would use when gapping spark plugs.
 An umpire will use them when there is daylight between boule and jack but they are so close that you can’t fit a calipers between them.

 Rather than declaring two boules to be equidistant from the jack, an umpire will resort to feeler gauges in an attempt to find that one boule is closer to the jack than the other.
 This makes ordinary players in friendly games wonder how precise their own measurements should be.
 My advice is— don’t be afraid to declare that two boules are equidistant from the jack.
 If both teams measure, and neither team is sure that one boule beats the other, then let it be.
-Agree that the boules are equidistant and carry on with the game.
+Agree that the boules are equidistant, the point is null, and carry on with the game.

 - Measuring distance between boules and the cochonnet by former Southern Counties Petanque Association Regional Umpire Richard Powell.
 (Also available HERE.)